Fight between the Fédérés and Regular Troops West of Paris by Michel Charles Fichot, 1871, zoom

 -- Public Services

-- Firemen also remain, though they can be shot as deserters (officially they are part of the army): the most prominent will be.
+- Firemen also remain, though as they are officially part of the army, they can be shot as deserters: That is the fate of the most prominent.

 Guards are thought undisciplined because they want to go home